Guanzhou-Ke/guanzhou-ke.github.io/_pages/about.md

 Bio
 ---
-My name is Guanzhou Ke, and I am pursuing my doctoral degree in Information Management at Beijing Jiaotong University.
+My name is (Gavin) Guanzhou Ke, and I am pursuing my doctoral degree in Information Management at Beijing Jiaotong University.
 I received my B.S. in Communication Engineering and M.S. in Systems Engineering from Wuyi University in 2019 and 2022, respectively.
 I’m currently working on multi-view representation learning, especially incomplete view scenario.
 I’m focusing on designing the new fusion method to improve the expressive power of multi-view representation.

 News